 Other smaller containers are monitored directly by personnel during transfer operations using gauges, sight glasses, or other visual measurements.
-Liquid levels are included in periodic inspections and documented on inspection logs, which are maintained in accordance with the Records Management Program (FRNP-TRANS-0013).
+Liquid levels are included in periodic inspections and documented on inspection logs, which are maintained in accordance with CP2-RD-0001, Records Management Plan for the Paducah Gaseous Diffusion Plant, Paducah, Kentucky.